 Refer to the advanced article when setting up a Site-to-Site VPN to a third-party gateway.
+A UniFi Gateway or UniFi Cloud Gateway is required.

-How does it work?
+How Does it Work?

-IPsec Site-to-Site VPNs use a Pre-shared Key for authentication.
-A unique key is automatically generated but a custom key can be used as well.
+IPsec Site-to-Site VPNs use a Pre-Shared Key for authentication.
+A unique key is automatically generated, but a custom key can be used as well.

 Additionally, the following information is required: